 In this pose, the Buddha is depicted with both hands in the lap, face up, and the legs are crossed, either in a Double Lotus pose (with the ankles of each leg tucked behind one another in a locked position), or in a Single Lotus pose (where one leg rests on top of the other leg).
 Occasionally, an alms bowl is placed in the lap as well.

 As this statue generally represents focused concentration, the eyes of the Buddha are either depicted as halfway closed, or closed nearly all the way.
 The silhouette of the statue is shaped - more or less - like a triangle, which represents stability.

 In western culture, the laughing Buddha is probably the most widely recognizable and used.
 It's also known as the good luck, prosperity or abundance Buddha.
 It depicts Buddha in his later years as happy and with a large belly from an abundant lifetime.
-He'll either be in a sitting position or standing with his hands over his head supporting a real or imaginary Ru-Yi pot (vessel or bowl of plenty).
+He'll either be in a sitting position or standing with his hands over his head supporting a real or imaginary Ru-Yi pot.
 This statue is affectionately dubbed Happy.
 It's tradition to rub his belly to ensure even greater luck is bestowed upon you.

 The most common pose you will find in Thai temples is with the legs crossed, the left hand in the lap, and the right hand pointing to the ground with the palm facing inward toward the Buddha.
 This posture is known as Calling The Earth to Witness, and it is the definition of the moment of enlightenment for the Buddha.